Sign In

 Let's label the congruent opposite angles on the diagram.

-Since angles ∠ A and ∠ B are supplementary, the Consecutive Interior Angles Converse Theorem guarantees that AD and BC are parallel.
+Since angles ∠A and ∠B are supplementary, the Consecutive Interior Angles Converse Theorem guarantees that AD and BC are parallel.
 We can also look at a different pair of angles.

-Angles ∠ A and ∠ D are also supplementary consecutive interior angles, so segments AB and DC are also parallel.
+Angles ∠A and ∠D are also supplementary consecutive interior angles, so segments AB and DC are also parallel.
 Since the opposite sides of ABCD are parallel, by definition, it is a parallelogram.
 We can summarize the argument above in a paragraph proof.

-2 &Given:&&Both pairs of opposite angles & &&of a quadrilateral are congruent. &Prove:&&The quadrilateral is a parallelogram.
-Proof.
+& &&of a quadrilateral are congruent.

 Since opposite angles have the same measure and the sum of the angle measures in a quadrilateral is 360, the sum of the measures of any two consecutive angles is 180.
-Applying the Consecutive Interior Angles Converse Theorem for the supplementary consecutive interior angles ∠ A and ∠ B, we get that segments AD and BC are parallel.
-Using supplementary consecutive interior angles ∠ A and ∠ D, we also get that segments AB and DC are parallel.
+Applying the Consecutive Interior Angles Converse Theorem for the supplementary consecutive interior angles ∠A and ∠B, we get that segments AD and BC are parallel.
+Using supplementary consecutive interior angles ∠A and ∠D, we also get that segments AB and DC are parallel.
 Since opposite sides are parallel, by definition, ABCD is a parallelogram.